-Birthing balls are so comfortable to use in labor.
+Birthing Balls and Peanut Balls are so comfortable to use in labor

-There are many ways to use one and all of them will make you more comfortable and help your labor progress.
-Once your baby arrives, you can sit and bounce on it while snuggling with baby to calm baby down.
+There are many ways to use one, and all of them will make you more comfortable and help your labor progress.
+Once your baby arrives, you can sit and bounce on it while snuggling with baby to calm the baby down.

 A peanut ball is another great tool for labor and birth.

 It can also be used in so many ways and helps to open the pelvis.

 Aromatherapy Oils or Essential Oils have many benefits for the laboring woman:

 Lavender dulls pain, relaxes, calming